 You could earn points, miles, or cash back on your routine purchases, such as gas, groceries, dining out, and entertainment.
 Over the course of a year, you could earn the equivalent of hundreds of dollars, putting more money back in your wallet.

 If you’re a frequent traveler, you may want to sign up for the Southwest Rapid Rewards® Priority Credit Card.
 You'll earn Companion Pass® through 2/28/2022 plus 30,000 points after you spend $5,000 on purchases in the first 3 months.
 Also, 7,500 bonus points after your Cardmember anniversary each year.
-Earn 2 points per $1 spent on all other Southwest® purchases.
+Earn 2 points per $1 spent on Southwest® purchases.
 And, you’ll earn 1 point per $1 spent on all other purchases.